-About 39 weeks into my pregnancy, my doctors had been advising me to walk more.
-I had gestational diabetes so it was best to give birth early and avoid fetal macrosomia – having a newborn who’s larger than average.
+About 39 weeks into my pregnancy, my doctors advised me to walk more.
+I had gestational diabetes, so it was best for me to have the baby early to avoid fetal macrosomia, which is when the baby is bigger than usual.

-I Went Into Labor in the Evening of October 29th
+I Went Into Labor on the Evening of October 29th

-I first felt the contractions around afternoon on October 29 while I was working on a project for a client.
-I was rushing to finish the magazine articles and layout so I could submit it before giving birth.
+I first felt the contractions around the afternoon of October 29 while working on a client’s project.
+I was rushing to finish the magazine articles and layout so I could submit them before giving birth.
 That night, though, the pain from the contractions became unmanageable.

 Labor Room at Perpetual Hospital

-We went to the hospital with our emergency hospital bag, some cash, and the patient folder they asked us to present at the Labor Room upon admission.
-I changed into an sterile patient gown and waited for my doctor’s evaluation.
-They don’t admit you right away, unless you say your water broke.
+We went to the labor and delivery room with the emergency hospital bag, some cash, and the patient folder the hospital had asked us to bring.
+I was given a clean patient gown while waiting for my doctor to check me.
+You will only be admitted if you say your water broke.

 They check your dilation and the strength of contractions.

-I underwent a Nonstress test (NST) so they could monitor the baby’s heart rate and my contractions.
-The baby’s heart rate was fine and my contractions did not intensify so the doctor sent me home and asked me to come back the next day for an ultrasound.
+Although I was only 2 cm dilated, the contractions were excruciating.
+They checked the baby’s heart rate and the strength of my contractions with a Nonstress test (NST).
+Because the baby’s heart rate was normal and my contractions did not become more intense, the doctor dismissed me and asked me to return the next day for an ultrasound.

-Coming Back to the Hospital in the Morning of October 30th
+Coming Back to the Hospital on the Morning of October 30th

-When I went back to the hospital the next morning, Neil and I were early.
-At the Outpatient Department, you can’t come later than 10am.
-I was examined by an OB to see how close I was to giving birth.
-She said my baby was not yet ready to come out because I was still at 2cm.
+The following morning, Neil and I arrived promptly at the hospital where I was being treated.
+At the Outpatient Department, you can’t come later than 10 AM.
+I had a checkup with my OB to assess how close I was to giving birth.
+She indicated that because I was only 2 centimeters dilated, the baby was not yet ready to come out.

 3 P.M.
 Admission at Labor Room (October 30th)

 Except I knew what I was getting into.
-I was not in active labor and at 2cm, I feared that they had to induce me.
+I was not in active labor, and at 2 cm, I feared that they would have to induce me.
 I was right.

 The Doctor Deemed C-Section Necessary

-As I mentioned earlier, I had gestational diabetes, putting me and my baby at a higher risk.
-The doctors deemed it necessary to do a Cesarean delivery.
-I was attended to by a team of anesthesiologists right there and then I was taken to the operating room.
+As I said earlier, I had gestational diabetes, which put my baby and me at a higher risk.
+The medical staff decided that a C-section was required.
+Right there, a group of anesthesiologists tended to me, wheeling me to the operating room.